Cozy Cheesesteak Pasta

 Helpful Tips

-1. Want it spicy?
-Toss some red pepper flakes or hot sauce in.
-You can swap beef broth for chicken or veggie broth if you want.
-Throwing in mushrooms gives it a nice taste and feel.
+1. Want some spice?
+Throw in red pepper flakes or a dash of hot sauce.
+You can swap beef broth for chicken or veggie broth too.
+Mushrooms make it tastier and add a nice bite.

 Essential Kitchen Tools